lairdgrouplancaster/QCoDeS-Plotter/README.md

 ```

 Changes to config file can be done in file, IDE, or terminal.
 (Top box is python IDE, bottom is terminal)
-* To see current config file, use:
+* To see the current config file, use:
 ```python
     from qplot import config
     config().dump()